Elevated Heart Rate After Exercise? Here’s Why + What To Do About It

 Two people jogging on the road.

 Like any muscle in the body, the heart becomes stronger through consistent training.
-Aerobic workouts will strengthen the cardiac muscle fibers and improve the ability of the heart to contract forcefully with each beat.
+Aerobic workouts strengthen the cardiac muscle fibers and improve the heart’s ability to contract forcefully with each beat.

-Simultaneously, adaptations to the heart muscle itself, including an increase in chamber volume, as well as adaptations to the cardiovascular system in general, such as an increase in your blood plasma volume, enable the heart to pump out a greater volume of blood per beat (an increase in stroke volume).
+Simultaneously, adaptations to the heart muscle itself, including an increase in chamber volume, and adaptations to the cardiovascular system1Romero, S. A., Minson, C. T., & Halliwill, J. R. (2017).
+The Cardiovascular System after Exercise.
+Journal of Applied Physiology122(4), 925–932. https://doi.org/10.1152/japplphysiol.00802.2016 in general, such as an increase in your blood plasma volume, enable the heart to pump out a greater volume of blood per beat (an increase in stroke volume).

-What you will notice over time is that your heart rate does not get as high when performing submaximal exercise at a given intensity as it once did as you become more conditioned.
+You will notice over time that your heart rate does not get as high when performing submaximal exercise at a given intensity as it once did as you become more conditioned.

-This occurs largely due to the fact that the stroke volume of your heart has increased.
-Hearkening back to the equation for cardiac output, if stroke volume increases, your heart does not have to beat as many times per minute to still sustain the same cardiac output as it did when the stroke volume was significantly smaller.
+Back to the equation for cardiac output, if stroke volume increases, your heart does not have to beat as many times per minute to sustain the same cardiac output as it did when the stroke volume was significantly smaller.

 A runner stopped, holding their chest, trying to drop their elevated heart rate.

 Furthermore, as your fitness increases, that last factor of the VO2 max also improves—the ability of your muscles to extract and utilize oxygen.
-This decreases the “Q,” or the requirement imposed on your heart to meet the needs of the muscles.
+This decreases the “Q,” or the requirement imposed on your heart to meet the muscles’ needs.

-Simultaneously, the muscle fibers develop additional mitochondria, which are the specialized organelles that help extract oxygen from the blood and create usable cellular energy in the form of ATP.
+Simultaneously, the muscle fibers develop additional mitochondria, the specialized organelles that help extract oxygen from the blood and create usable cellular energy in the form of ATP.

-The greater the mitochondrial density of your muscles, the more oxygen they can take up and use to create the energy they need to fuel your workouts.
+The greater your muscles’ mitochondrial density, the more oxygen they can take up and use to create the energy you need to fuel your workouts.

-Therefore, with a greater number of capillaries and mitochondria, the efficiency of oxygen delivery and utilization improves, further reducing the need for the heart to beat as fast during exercise.
+Therefore, with a greater number of capillaries and mitochondria, oxygen delivery and utilization efficiency improves, further reducing the need for the heart to beat as fast during exercise.

 A runner measuring their heart rate.